cube-drone/rt0/players-guide/src/gm/npc/xoxi.md

 no official power, and yet by simply being a trusted adviser with read/write access to nearly all data in Paradise Lua, it commands tremendous power.

+If you draw The Hanged Man in relation to a random event on the base, X0XI intervenes in some way.

 ## The Hanged Man
 X0XI's Major Arcana is The Hanged Man, herald of Judgement and The World.